NIPOSoftwareBV/Nfield-SDK/Examples/WindowsFormsApplication/readme.md

 ![Add all permissions](./images/AddAllNfieldPublicAPIPermissions.png)

-Our aplication is good to go and we should have the following information stored to use in the sample application:
+Our application is good to go and we should have the following information stored to use in the sample application:
 - Client ID: this is the ID of the application we just registered
 - Tenant ID: the ID of the tenant that we are signing into
 - Nfield Public API Application ID: The ID of the Nfield Public API